Booking a cruise from the US this summer? Here's what you need to know - KESQ

 On June 26, Celebrity Edge is scheduled to sail from Fort Lauderdale, Florida, for a seven-night Caribbean journey with a vaccination requirement.

-However, the line is still figuring out if and how that requirement would work with Florida Gov. DeSantis’ recent ban on “vaccine passports,” prohibiting businesses from requiring proof of a Covid-19 vaccination.
+However, the line is still figuring out if and how that requirement would work with Florida’s ban on vaccine passports.

 In response to questions about the situation in Florida, Celebrity Cruises said “we are grateful to the Governor for his support of the industry and his efforts to advance the return of operations from US ports beginning this summer, and look forward to continuing productive conversations for a smooth resumption of cruising in Florida.”